How to Merge SRT Subtitles with AVI Files

 The solution is to merge (combine) the AVI file with the SRT subtitle file to one file.

 With the free and small program AVIAddXSubs, it only takes about one till two minutes.

 A few websites for downloading free subtitles are Opensubtitles.org, Subscene.com, and YifySubtitles.com.

 Step Two: Add Subtitles to Your AVI File

 Place the SRT subtitle file in the same folder as the AVI file and give the two files exactly the same file name, like:

 It's very important that they have exactly the same file name (case sensitive).

-Step Three: Download & Install Wine (for Linux or Mac OS X only)
+Step Three: Download and Install Wine (for Linux or Mac OS X only)

 If you have windows installed on your computer then skip this step.

-AVIAddXSubs is actually Windows software, but you can also use it on your Linux or Mac OS X computer when "Wine" is installed.
-So the first thing you need to do is to download and install "Wine" on your Linux or Mac OS X pc.
+AVIAddXSubs is actually Windows software, but you can also use it on your Linux or Mac OS X computer when Wine is installed.
+So the first thing you will need to do is to download and install Wine on your Linux or Mac OS X computer.